HCMID/tutorial2021/README.md

-# Tutorial materials for HC MID
+# Handbook for HC MID projects in 2021

 This repository hosts the source material for the jekyll web site at <https://hcmid.github.io/tutorial2021/>.